 It’s no secret that soy protein powders are controversial and are not really the best plant-based option for anyone.

-For one thing, soy contains phytates which block nutrient absorption.
+For one thing, soy contains phytates that block nutrient absorption.
 This would generally render your protein powder useless and means that you won’t really be getting any of its benefits.

 Despite this, it can be difficult to navigate the many protein powders in the market to make sure they’re free from soy.
 After all, they’re a fairly popular protein source and are used as instantizers.

-In this review, we’ll take a look at 8 of the best soy-free protein powders in the market to help you soak up all the nutrients and minerals you need.
+In this review, we’ll take a look at 8 of the best soy-free protein powders on the market to help you soak up all the nutrients and minerals you need.

 - 1. Transparent Labs 100% Grass-Fed – #1 Best

 - 3. Perfect Keto

 8 Best Soy Free Protein Powder (List for 2022)

 Despite the popularity of soy protein, which we often see used in tofu and other protein sources like soy sauce, It’s not really the ideal protein source you thought it was.
 Sure, it’s a viable option for anyone who wants to stick to a plant-based diet.
 But there are risks associated with taking soy supplements.
 Not to mention, it really isn’t the most effective source of protein.

 Below, we’ve listed eight of the best products in the market that are 100% soy-free.